 Spent propylene glycol fluid may be discharged into the onsite Liquid Waste Disposal Station (LWDS).
 The LWDS is located by the air cargo area between Sky Chefs and the West Employee Parking Lot.
-Contact the Maintenance Help Desk at (916) 874-0311 or air-supportstaff@saccounty.net to schedule an appointment.
+Contact the Maintenance Help Desk at (916) 874-0311 or air-supportstaff@saccounty.gov to schedule an appointment.
 Deicing fluid composed of ethylene glycol is prohibited from being discharged into the Liquid Waste Disposal Station; it must be disposed as hazardous waste.

-Stormwater Pollution Prevention Plan (SWPPP): The Airport is operated under the guidelines of a National Pollution Discharge Elimination System permit issued by Regional Water Board.
-The Municipal Stormwater Permit requires the County to reduce pollutants in stormwater discharges to the maximum extent practicable and to effectively prohibit non-stormwater discharges.
-Airport operations fall under the industrial general permit section s for airports.
-This permit and the accompanying SWPPP outline all activities on the airport that can affect storm water runoff.
+Storm Water Pollution Prevention Plan (SWPPP): The Airport is operated under the guidelines of a National Pollution Discharge Elimination System permit issued by Regional Water Board.
+The Municipal Storm water Permit requires the County to reduce pollutants in storm water discharges to the maximum extent practicable and to effectively prohibit non-storm water discharges.
+Airport operations fall under the industrial general permit section for Airports.
+This permit and the accompanying SWPPP outline all activities on the Airport that can affect storm water runoff.

-SECTION 12: ANIMALS/ WILDLIFE
+SECTION 10: ANIMALS/WILDLIFE